QuentindiMeo/BC-Plume/README.md

 #### Chrome/Edge/Opera

-1. Open `chrome://extensions/` (or `edge://extensions/`)
+1. Open a new tab and enter `chrome://extensions/` (or `edge://extensions/`)
 2. Enable "Developer mode"
 3. "Load unpacked" → Select this folder

 #### Firefox (109+)

-1. Open `about:debugging`
+1. Open a new tab and enter `about:debugging`
-2. "This Firefox"
+2. Click on "This Firefox" on the left sidebar
 3. "Load Temporary Add-on" → Select `manifest.json`

 ## :open_book: Usage & General Information

-1. Go to any Bandcamp audio or track page
+1. Go to any Bandcamp **album or track page**
-2. The extension automatically detects the player and replaces it with its enhanced version
+2. The extension replaces the Bandcamp player with the Plume player
 3. Interface layout from top to bottom:
+   - **Track title**: Displays the current track name
    - **Progress bar**: Click to seek within the track
    - **Playback controls**: Play/Pause, skip back/forward 10 seconds, go to next/previous track
    - **Volume slider**: Adjust the volume (remembered across pages)

+### 📝 Development notes

+This extension uses:

+- **Manifest V3**: For modern browser compatibility
+- **Cross-Browser API**: Automatic Chrome/Firefox detection
+- **Content Scripts**: To interact with Bandcamp pages
+- **Storage API + localStorage**: Saves preferences with fallback
+- **Vanilla TypeScript**: No external dependencies

+The code is fully commented and structured for easy modification and contributions.

 ## :bug: Troubleshooting